Brooks Robinson: Off-the-field occupations, post-retirement

 In 1961, Robinson became the part owner of Brooks and Eddie Robinson's Gorsuch House restaurant, located near Memorial Stadium.
 He started Brooks Robinson Sporting Goods in 1963; the company did a great deal of wholesale business with Baltimore-area teams.
 By the 1970s, they had established multiple locations in the Baltimore area.
 They briefly supplied uniforms for the Orioles, then later outfitted the short-lived Baltimore Claws of the American Basketball Association.
 In 1974, the company took out a loan to expand to York, Pennsylvania, but delays in construction of the new store ran the company into debt, forcing it to cease operations shortly thereafter.
 A judge ordered Robinson's house to be sold in the fall of 1976 to pay the company's debt, but Robinson managed to keep the house by paying nearly $180,000 out of his personal savings.
 He became a spokesman for Crown Central Petroleum in 1968 and spent over 30 years working for them.
 After the sporting goods business failed, Robinson and Ron Shapiro founded Personal Management Associates, which managed money for athletes.

 Following his retirement as a player, Brooks began serving as a color commentator for the Orioles' television broadcasts, travelling to around 50 road games for the Orioles and calling 10 home games as well.
-He served as a broadcaster until 1993, when he decided to spend more time focusing on his business pursuits.
-In 1982, Robinson helped start the Major League Baseball Players Alumni Association, an organization that helps retired players secure benefits, promotes baseball, raises money for charity, and helps retired players interact with each other.
-He succeeded Kaat as president of the organization in the late 1980s and is still its head.
+On March 1, 1982, WMAR-TV, the station that broadcast the Orioles games in Baltimore, was struck by the American Federation of Television and Radio Artists (AFTRA).
+All of the station's on-air talent, except one, went on strike.
+AFTRA and WMAR negotiated for several weeks without success, but when Robinson refused to cross the picket line at the start of the baseball season, the strike ended the next day.
+He continued to serve as a broadcaster until 1993, when he decided to spend more time focusing on his business pursuits.
+In 1982, Robinson helped found the Major League Baseball Players Alumni Association, an organization that helps retired players secure benefits, promotes youth baseball, raises money for charity, and helps retired players maintain contact with each other.
+He succeeded Jim Kaat as president of the organization in 1989, and remained president until February 2023, shortly before his death.
+He was succeeded by Jim Thome.
+The MLBPAA's Brooks Robinson Community Service Award is named in his honor.